gf712/AbPyTools-Qt/README.md

 make test
 ```

+Building from source is something for the patient.
+If you never used hunter before, particularly with a project that
+requires Qt, downloading and building all the libraries can take a long time (and cause loss of hair..)!

 Known issues
 ============
 - Compiling boost with a python distribution from anaconda can lead to pathing issues.
 This issue will come up when